 Causes of Tongue Problems

 A variety of factors can cause tongue problems.
 The specific cause usually determines how long the problem will last and how easy it is to treat.
-For example, tongue disorders caused by germs or a fungus usually clear up after a course of antibiotics or antifungal medicines.
+For example, tongue disorders caused by germs usually clear up after a course of medication as prescribed by your dental professional.
 On the other hand, problems caused by a nutritional deficiency, such as anemia tongue, usually clear up once the deficiency has been resolved.
 Other common causes of tongue problems include dietary choices, cancer, nerve damage, autoimmune disorders, trauma to the tongue (such as biting it), and hormonal changes.

 Types of Tongue Problems